Awanit512/3-TCP-LEDBAT_in_WiFi/scratch/TCP-LEDBAT-Graphs-Traces/Simple Dumbell/README.md

-# This folder contains all the relevent gnu plt trace files along with correspoding graphs of throghput flows against time (thses throughput are taken with samplePeriod of 100 ms)
+# This folder contains all the relevent gnu plt trace files along with correspoding graphs of throghput flows against time (the throughput are taken with samplePeriod of 100 ms)

 ## Author : Keerti Chaudhary (181CO226)